Angles6230/Certification-Notes/CCNA Study.md

 			If match forward, else discard
 		Release/Decline - Check if packet SRC IP nad receiving int match the entry in the DHCP snooping binding table if match forward, else discard
-DHCP Snooping Binding Table - when a client successfully leases an IP Addr from a server, create a new entry in the DHCP snooping, binding table.
+DHCP Snooping Binding Table - when a client successfully leases an IP Addr from a server, create a new entry in the DHCP snooping binding table.
 Rate limitng - Can limit the rate at whcih DHCP msgs are allowe to enter an interface
 	Over the limit will lead to errdisabled
 DHCP Option 82